 On the ground, the poachers regroup.
-They are temporarily blinded and disoriented, and they anticipate ground fire from rangers.
+They are temporarily blinded and disoriented, anticipating ground fire from rangers.
 Instead of proceeding toward the rhinos, they begin retreating as best they can toward the border, now unsure of what may lie ahead.

 From November 16th to the 21st, I led a fact-finding mission into Kruger National Park to test some of these ideas for fighting poaching with drone technologies.
-We were able to take members of the wcUAVc leadership team deep into the battlefield during the full moon phase, when the battle is most intense.
+We were able to take members of the wcUAVc leadership team deep into the battlefield during the full moon phase when the battle is most intense.
 Hosted by Major General (Ret.)
-Johan Jooste, Commander Special Projects SANParks, the team received a morning briefing on the battle plan; then we provided a short demonstration of Skate, a small UAV developed by Aurora Flight Sciences in Manassas, Virginia, reconfigured to help rangers more effectively engage poachers.
+Johan Jooste, Commander Special Projects SANParks, the team received a morning briefing on the battle plan; then, we provided a short demonstration of Skate, a small UAV developed by Aurora Flight Sciences in Manassas, Virginia, reconfigured to help rangers more effectively engage poachers.
 Within minutes, the Aurora team began training park rangers on how to launch, operate, and recover Skate.
-Impressed with the simplicity of operation and quality of data, General Jooste requested that we bring Skate into the battle.
+Impressed with the simplicity of operation and data quality, General Jooste requested that we bring Skate into the battle.

 The wcUAVc is by no means the first attempt at using drones to stop illegal poaching.
 In 2012, Google donated $5 million to the World Wildlife Federation to purchase surveillance aircraft for tracking poachers in Africa.
-The principal difference is that the wcUAVc encourages innovators and inventors around the world to create new types of aircraft with the latest sensors and computing technologies optimized for the mission.
-With more than a hundred teams from over 20 countries in six continents, the wcUAVc is the world’s largest and most diverse aircraft research project!
+The principal difference is that the wcUAVc encourages innovators and inventors worldwide to create new aircraft types with the latest sensors and computing technologies optimized for the mission.
+With more than a hundred teams from over 20 countries on six continents, the wcUAVc is the world’s largest and most diverse aircraft research project!